Article updated 26 May

 In response, Seccombe said the imperative to free up hospital beds so the NHS could take in Covid-19 patients had meant that councils had had to act quickly, and that Care Act processes were “a little cumbersome and somewhat slow”.
 She said the only easement Warwickshire had made use of was in suspending financial assessments.

-Of the other authorities, Coventry has stopped using the financial assessments easement as its online assessment tool was enabling it to carry out financial checks on a business-as-usual basis.
+Coventry has stopped using the financial assessments easement as its online assessment tool was enabling it to carry out financial checks on a business-as-usual basis.
 It is still using the easements on needs assessments and on care plans and reviews.